sassoftware/iot-kubernetes-monitoring-esp/README.md

 * The ability to choose `LDAP` or `OAUTH` as the authentication methods for Grafana in the new `GRAFANA_AUTHENTICATION` property.
-Whilst the LDAP configuration files require some minimal configuration, the files for `OAUTH` are auto-generated as part of the installation process:
+Whilst the LDAP configuration files require some minimal configuration, the files for `OAUTH` are auto-generated as part of the deployment process:
     ```text
     # Grafana Authentication (LDAP or OAUTH.
 Unset for default authentication)
     GRAFANA_AUTHENTICATION=OAUTH